 Q: How is Engage Britain funded?

-A: We are funded by an initial contribution from the Hands Family Trust, a philanthropic trust established by Julia and Guy Hands to extend access across society.
-No members of the Hands family have any role in our governance.
+A: Engage Britain was originally founded by the Hands Family Trust, a philanthropic trust established by Julia and Guy Hands to extend access across society.

 Q: Is Engage Britain affiliated with any political party?